This page contains affiliate links. Please read our disclosure for more info.

-La Tua Piadina also has vegetarian piadina, but we didn’t have time to try it.
+La Tua Piadina in the market also has vegetarian piadina, but we didn’t have time to try it.

 O Fiore Mio

-O Fiore Mio serve tasty pizza slices with a range of toppings.
+O Fiore Mio serves tasty pizza slices with a range of toppings.
 You choose the amount you want and pay by weight.
 Ideal for a quick meal.

 Cremeria Santo Stefano